dougeby/IntuneDocs/intune/get-started-azure.md

 title: Getting started with the Azure portal
 titlesuffix: "Azure portal"
-description: Learn about creating and sharing dashboards in Intune in the Azure portal.
+description: Learn about creating and sharing dashboards for Intune in the Azure portal.
 keywords:
 author: arob98
 ms.author: angrobe